DroidsOnRoids/jspoon/retrofit-converter-jspoon/README.md

 A Retrofit `Converter` which uses [jspoon](https://github.com/DroidsOnRoids/jspoon) for parsing body from HTML.

-A default `Jspoon` instance will be created or one can be configured and passed to `JspoonConverterFactory.create()` to further control the convertion.
+A default `Jspoon` instance will be created or one can be configured and passed to `JspoonConverterFactory.create()` to further control the conversion.

 Installation